Identify a Customer Need

 - Apply for an employer identification number if applicable.

 - Choose a tax year, calendar or fiscal.

-- Have employees fill out Form I-9 and Form W-4.
+- Have employees fill out required forms, such as Form I-9 and Form W-4.

-Above all, make sure to track your expenses and income carefully.
-Bulletproof your startup by making sure you take all the necessary steps to comply with IRS requirements.
+It is also important to track your expenses and income carefully with a Profit and Loss Form.
+Bulletproof your business by making sure you take all the necessary steps to comply with IRS requirements.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.